Associate Dean of Students and Director of El Centro Chicano y Latino

 Assistant Director of El Centro Chicano y Latino

 Jacob joined El Centro in Fall 2019 as the third addition to the professional staff team.
 Born and raised in the San Fernando Valley, he is the son of immigrant parents from Mexico and the first in his family to attend College.
 He began his undergraduate career at Los Angeles Mission Community College where he transfered to the University of California, Santa Cruz to complete his B.A. in Politics combined with Latin American & Latino Studies.
 Jacob credits his passion for student affairs to his involvement with the Resource Centers during his undergraduate career at UCSC.
 He has culminated over 7 years of experience working in Higher Education serving a variety of roles dedicated to supporting and advocating for the needs of underrepresented and underserved communities.

-Jacob is in the process of completing his M.A. in Organizational Leadership in HIgher Education from the University of San Francisco.
-He is interested in the work of Cultural Centers and Undocumented/Dream Resource Centers at Higher Education Inistutitons and their roles in shaping a more diverse and equitable campus culture.
+Jacob recently completed his M.A. in Organizational Leadership in Higher Education from the University of San Francisco.
+His work is centered on Cultural Centers and Undocumented/Dream Resource Centers within Higher Education Institutions and their roles in shaping a more diverse and equitable campus culture.